Parkinson's patients in hospital:

 And the best part is: The income from the sale of the App 50% will be donated to PingPongParkinson, 25% will go into a reserve around that Parkinson Journal at the turn of the year into a non-profit publishing company and only 25% serve to cover costs.

-Especially for all those who are not yet ready to join a self-help group, we as a magazine would like to Window for Parkinson- be world.
+Especially for all those who are not yet ready to join a self-help group, we as a magazine would like to Window to Parkinson- be world.
 As victims, we know that Parkinson has become an unexpected companion in our lives.
 We want to show appreciation to these people and inform them with heart and mind.
 We want to show them that they are not alone and that there is hope and support.

 By purchasing the app, you can support us on this journey.

-You get the app at google play or im App Store
+You get the app at google play or by App Store

 Stay tuned.